-Even if it’s an unpaid work, you are building your portfolio here, so make sure that you’re doing a really good work!
+Even if it’s an unpaid work, you are building your portfolio here, so make sure that you’re doing really good work!
 You’ll be using these works as samples of how good you are.
 It’s your showcase.
 And these non-paying (or low-paying) clients are your first few clients!
 Make sure they appreciate your work (and craving for more!).

 If your pro bono client is happy with your work, ask for a testimonial.
 Ask for permission to use the testimonial in your website, or in any other promotional materials you have.

 3. Take part in relevant communities & networking events.